atlemann/atlemann.github.io/_drafts/mqtt.md

 object*     | `{"nested": {"objects": "supported"}}` base64      | `U28gbG9uZywgYW5kIHRoYW5rcyBmb3IgYWxsIHRoZSBmaXNoLg==`

-\*A complex object which can't be mapped to primitive types.
-The structure of an object is defined by interface type and is unique for every interface type.

 ## Creating the object type

 All the possible types of `val_t` are pretty simple except the `object` type.
 After some digging around [here](https://github.com/futurehomeno/fimpgo/blob/master/docs/primefimp/examples) it seems it look something like this: